Computing Services Available to Spring and Summer Undergraduate Students

-Instructions We recommend that students set up printers by IP address
+We recommend that students set up printers by IP address:

 Presentation (AV) Resources

-- The BML Lecture Hall has a projector and PC laptop for presentations, the South Wing Lounge also has a projector for presentations, and there are projectors in several other meeting rooms.
+- The BML Lecture Hall has a projector and PC laptop for presentations, the South Wing Lounge also has a projector and screen for presentations, and there are screens in several of the other meeting rooms.

 Student Owned Personal Computers